Yoothas/3d-filament-inventory-management-home/README.md

 "${project_path}/tools/postprint-usage.cmd" "${output_filepath}"
 ```

-The script will read the first ~300 lines of the G-code, extract material/color/brand and filament used (grams or cm³), and call the API.
+The script will scan both the first ~500 lines and the last ~500 lines of the G-code (and will fall back to a fast full-file search) to extract material/color/brand and filament used (grams or cm³), then call the API.
 You can still override values explicitly with flags if needed.

+Important: To ensure usage is deducted only after a print actually finishes, configure this as an "After Print" hook if your workflow supports it (e.g., printer host like OctoPrint/Klipper).
+If you can only hook after slicing in your slicer, the UI will still reflect the change once the post-print script runs at print completion (recommended via printer host).
+If a print fails, the script will still deduct the grams it parsed from the G-code you provided; for truly precise failed-print tracking, use a host-side completion hook that passes the actual printed time/used grams if available.

 Notes:
 - If your slicer provides `${filament_used_mm3}`, the script will convert to grams.
 You can override density via `-density 1.24` (PLA default), e.g. PETG 1.27, ABS 1.04.